 The mp-bt bubble trap is easily integrated into existing systems.
 It is simply an additional component that only needs to be connected via regular tubing.
 No additional electronics needed.
 Next, you connect an additional mp6 micropump to the bubble trap which creates the vacuum needed for optimal performance.
 The mp-bt bubble trap is constructed for water-based solutions.

 Inside the bubble trap, there is a hydrophobic, microporous membrane.
 A mp6 micropump creates a vacuum that sucks the air in the flowstream through the membrane while the liquid sample is pushed towards the bubble trap.
 Check out our video too see the bubble trap in action!
-And read all the technical information here.
-To order the bubble trap or to discuss how it can integrate in your system, just email us.
+And read all the technical information.
+To order the bubble trap, head over to the bubble trap product page in our shop.
 We are happy to help.